All Israel

 The leaders further asserted that “Iran is the primary source of instability and terrorism in the region,” emphasizing, “We have always been clear: Iran must never be allowed to acquire nuclear weapons.”

-05:57 – Golani soldier Staff Sergeant Naveh Lashem killed in Khan Yunis blast, four others seriously wounded
+05:57 – Golani soldier Staff Sgt Naveh Lashem killed in Khan Younis blast, four others seriously wounded

-The IDF stated that Staff Sergeant Naveh Lashem, a 20-year-old from Nokdim and a fighter in the Golani Brigade’s 12th Battalion, was killed in combat in the southern Gaza Strip.
+The IDF stated that Staff Sergeant Naveh Lashem, a 20-year-old soldier from Nokdim and a fighter in the Golani Brigade’s 12th Battalion, was killed in combat in southern Gaza.

-He died following the detonation of an explosive device planted by Hamas operatives on a Namer armored personnel carrier (APC) in which he and his comrades were operating.
+He was killed following the detonation of an explosive device planted by Hamas operatives on a Namer armored personnel carrier (APC) that he and his comrades were operating.

-The incident also left a combat officer and three additional soldiers from the 12th Battalion seriously wounded.
+The incident also left a combat officer and three other soldiers from the 12th Battalion seriously wounded.

 04:39 – Report: Trump instructed his team to "arrange a meeting with the Iranians as soon as possible"

-An American official told The New York Times overnight that U.S. President Donald Trump urged his Vice President, J.D.
-Vance, and his envoy to the Middle East, Steve Witkoff, to “propose a meeting with the Iranians this week.”
+An American official told The New York Times overnight that U.S. President Donald Trump urged Vice President JD Vance, and U.S. envoy to the Middle East, Steve Witkoff, to “propose a meeting with the Iranians this week.”
 According to the paper, the offer is expected to be welcomed enthusiastically.

-A similar report appeared on CNN, citing both a U.S. official and another source familiar with the matter, who confirmed that Trump instructed his team to try to arrange talks with Iranian representatives “as soon as possible.”
+A similar report appeared on CNN, citing both a U.S. official and another source who confirmed that Trump instructed his team to try to arrange talks with Iranian representatives “as soon as possible.”

 The report stated that Trump is acting with urgency to determine whether Tehran is genuinely interested in a diplomatic path to resolve the conflict with Israel.